Certification Requirements

 • Minimum of one non-contact sport;

-• Includes organizing event coverage maximum 50 hours, taping, stretching, First Responder, observing other therapists, remedial exercises.
+• Maximum hands-off 100 hours, which can include organizing event coverage maximum 50 hours, taping, stretching, First Responder, observing other therapists, remedial exercises.

-School Outreach / Event Programs (this is non clinical event / outreach)
+School Outreach / Event Programs (not student clinic)

 Maximum 100 hours;

-The Sport Candidate who attended schools with a sport massage segment in their curriculum that included a practical component may be allowed to claim a maximum of 100 hands-on hours.
+The Sport Candidate who attended a school with a sport massage segment in their curriculum that included a practical component may be allowed to claim a maximum of 100 hands-on hours.

 Team Placement

-Field experience includes, first responding, stretching, taping and advice, exercise rehabilitation, and therapeutic modalities (where the candidate has successfully completed a formal training program) provided to athletes during practices and competitions.
-Please note that these hours will be considered towards the non-hands on massage hours.
+Experience includes, first responding, stretching, taping and advice, exercise rehabilitation, and therapeutic modalities (where the candidate has successfully completed a formal training program) provided to athletes during practices and competitions.
+Please note that these hours will be considered towards the hands-off massage hours.

-Travel time to and from practices and competitions cannot be counted.
+Travel time to and from practices and competitions will not be counted.

 Sport Team defined as:

-A team is a group of individuals who agree to cooperate in order to achieve something as a team.
-In athletic competition, the individuals cooperate so that the team can win.
-To a great extent, that simply means that each individual tries his or her best.
+A team is a group of individuals who agree to cooperate in order to achieve a set of goals and objectives as a team.
+In athletic competition, the individuals cooperate so that the team can have an outcome of success.

 Event Coverage Hours